Every Silent Week Loses Talent

 -

-Unified sourcing dashboards
+Unified sourcing and explainable recommendations

 The platform aimed to shift sourcing workflows from reactive research consumption toward proactive decision enablement.